rajivramanjani/Wallmart_Sales_Predictions/README.md

 # Walmart_Sales_Predictions
-Machine learning project on predicting sales for Wallmart stores Historical sales data is used to train a machine learning model.
+Machine learning project on predicting sales for Walmart stores Historical sales data is used to train a machine learning model.
 Later the trained model is used to predict sales for future dates.